Online Psychiatric Mental Health Nurse Practitioner Post-Master's Certificate

 Coursework for this program is designed to help you succeed as a psychiatric-mental health nurse practitioner.
 By blending online learning with two residency experiences and 550 clinical hours, you can gain the skills and expertise to more effectively treat populations facing mental health disorders and substance abuse issues.

-• GNFN 512 Transitioning to Advanced Practice Nursing
+• GPNG 546 Transitioning to Role of Advanced Practice Nursing (3 credits)